 |

-How does it work?
-Successful literary and commercial fiction authors provide models for study and our writers in attendance apply the craft they learn in the context of their own project and prose narrative.
+Successful literary and commercial authors provide models for study purposes, and as a result, our writers are able to apply competitive narrative and plot craft in the context of their own novel.
 We refer to this method as "model-and-context."
-Using this method, writers focus on creating a single publishable work within their chosen genre.
-In addition, they are taught the realities of the American literary market through the agent pitch process.
-The conferences and shops devote equal time to structure (plot, complication, character, premise, etc.) and narrative (prose quality, craft techniques, scene writing, etc.).
+Using this Algonkian method, writers focus on creating a single publishable work within their chosen genre.
+In addition, they are taught the realities of the American literary market through the agent interaction and pitch process.
+The conferences and shops devote equal time to developing a high level of technique.
+Writers read, analyze and discuss novel elements of plot, complication and drama, theme, scene construction, narrative, prose style, and other craft techniques learned from the following authors/playwrights below.

 1. What The Successful Author Must Possess |